Edited by: Keri Stooksbury

 Here, we’re going to focus primarily on Emirates award flights using Alaska Airlines miles.

-Emirates offers multiple flights via Dubai on its exclusive A380 and Boeing 777 fleet, with both first class and business class options all the way to Malé.
+Emirates offers multiple flights via Dubai International (DXB) on its exclusive A380 and Boeing 777 fleet, with both first class and business class options all the way to Malé.

 Want to add a couple of days in Dubai on your way to the Maldives?
 Alaska Airlines awards are perfect since they allow a free stopover, even on one-way flights!

-Emirates also offers the most flights to the Maldives via Dubai, with a number of nonstop options and even more with short stops in Colombo, Sri Lanka.
+Emirates also offers the most flights to the Maldives via Dubai, with several nonstop options and even more with short stops in Colombo, Sri Lanka.

 Emirates flies to Dubai from the following U.S. cities:

-Alaska Airlines does have co-branded credit cards with Bank of America that can help you earn some extra Mileage Plan miles.
+Alaska Airlines has co-branded credit cards with Bank of America that can help you earn some extra Mileage Plan miles.
 Alaska Airlines also is a partner airline for Marriott Bonvoy, giving you even more flexibility when looking to book Alaska Airline partner awards.

-Korean Air offers flights to the Maldives via Seoul, but it’s important to note that the flight from Seoul to Malé makes a quick stop in Colombo, Sri Lanka.
+Korean Air offers flights to the Maldives via Seoul Incheon airport (ICN), but it’s important to note that the flight from Seoul to Malé makes a quick stop in Colombo, Sri Lanka.

 The Maldives falls into the Southwest Asia region on the Korean Air award chart; here are the award redemption rates for one-way flights:

-Hot Tip: Check out our in-depth guide to booking first class on Korean Air since you can only experience Korean Air’s first class is by using their own SkyPass miles.
+Hot Tip: Check out our in-depth guide to booking first class on Korean Air since you can only experience Korean Air’s first class is by using its own SKYPASS miles.
 Partner airlines do not have access to Korean Air’s exclusive first class seats.

-They offer an incredible first and business class product on flights to the U.S., which provides easy connections to the Maldives.
-The flight from Seoul to the Maldives also offers first class, but it’s basically the same seats as business class with an enhanced menu.
+Korean Air offers an incredible first and business class product on flights to the U.S., which provides easy connections to the Maldives.
+The flight from Seoul to the Maldives also offers first class, but it’s basically the same seat as business class with an enhanced menu.

-It’s easy to search and book award flights using Korean Air SkyPass miles directly on their website.
+It’s easy to search and book award flights using Korean Air SKYPASS miles directly on its website.
 Just watch out for those taxes and fees, since they’re on the higher side compared to other programs.

 The good news is that award availability is usually pretty easy to find on Korean Air, and most of it will fall in the off-peak rates.